Data Center Strategy: 5 Reasons to Deploy to a Composable Infrastructure

 Data-driven IT organizations of all sizes can benefit from composable infrastructure adoption to unlock the full value of its technology investment.
 Previously, we covered what is composability, and how it compares with virtualization, as well as converged infrastructure and hyperconvergence.
 Next, we’ll cover how data centers built with software-defined composable infrastructure architecture compare to ones based on converged and hyperconverged infrastructures (HCI).

 Could your technology infrastructure benefit from the flexibility and agility of composable infrastructure that leverages current and future IT assets, based on workloads and data mobility?
-Review the 5 Reasons to Deploy to a Composable Infrastructure for Your Data Center to see if it makes sense at your organization.
+Review the 5 Reasons to Deploy to a Composable Infrastructure to see if it makes sense at your organization.

 💪 Optimize Resource Utilization

 In a typical enterprise data center, resource utilization is estimated to be in the 12-18% range, while hyperscalers, like Google Cloud, run at 30%.
 Without further virtualization, more efficient server utilization will depend on adoption of next-generation technologies, including containers and composable platforms.

 In order for a business to grow in a sustainable manner, effective resource utilization is a must, and composable platforms will lead the way.
 An IT organization that migrates from a static infrastructure to a dynamic composable infrastructure, can realize, on average, an increase of 2- to- 4x data center resource utilization.

 The benefits of doubling or tripling resource utilization immediately become clear: lower TCO from increased IT efficiency, and greater bottom-line, including waste reduction.
 By pivoting away from the rising OPEX of manually-configured static architecture frameworks, IT departments can avoid overprovisioning and reduce underutilization of data center hardware.